cr-booker/Quick-pass/README.md

   to get that one password, they have access to everything,
   and that's what we like to call, BAD.

-- If you have alot of long, complicated passwords to remember,
+- If you have a lot of long, complicated passwords to remember,
   consider using a trusted password manager.
   [How to evaluate a password manager?](https://security.stackexchange.com/questions/32536/how-to-evaluate-a-password-manager)
       **A few password mangers to get you started.**